 Often, a Wing Chun master doesn’t consider themselves a master at all.
 They think of themselves as a Wing Chun student who is further along the path.
 Given this humble approach, clarifying “who is the best Wing Chun master” is not easy.

 Ok, then what about the question of “who is the best Wing Chun grandmaster?”
 Let’s be clear, the only Wing Chun grandmaster in the Yip Man lineage is Yip Man himself.
 His students are not grandmasters.

 Can you Master Wing Chun?

-One of the most outspoken Wing Chun sifus who opposes the term “Wing Chun master” is my teacher, Sifu Adam Williss.
+One of the most outspoken Wing Chun sifus who opposes the term “Wing Chun master”, is Sifu Adam Williss.
 He says, “you can’t master Wing Chun, let alone grandmaster it!”

 The reason for this is simple: being a master of Wing Chun implies that you have nothing left to learn.
 And that’s just plain nonsense!
 There is always room to learn and grow.
 In fact, any true Wing Chun master will never consider themselves a Wing Chun master.
 Because that’s not at all what Wing Chun is about.
 Wing Chun’s entire idea is continued growth and development.
 Only when continued learning and growth happen will anyone continue to reap Wing Chun’s benefits.

 Another important factor to spot, is whether or not a Wing Chun Sifu will answer any questions a student throws at them.
 A true Wing Chun master should have no issues answering any question, and should, in fact, encourage asking questions.
 It is the right of the student to ask questions.
 And as long as your intentions are pure, there is no such thing as a stupid question.